e35zhang/property-testing-skill/README.md

-Mirror the architecture-refactoring split: the human does **system identification** (Phase A — discover the axes, name the properties); the LLM does **mechanical execution** (Phases C–D — generate the per-axis basis tests, write the permutation harness, wire the golden master).
+Mirror the architecture-refactoring split: the human does **system identification** (Phase A — discover the axes, name the properties); the LLM does **mechanical execution** (Phases C–D — generate the per-axis basis tests, write the permutation harness,etc.).
 The properties named in Phase A are the specification the LLM executes against — and, not incidentally, naming them in the prompt activates the model's formal-methods reasoning, steering it away from the example-test reflex.
 When the human skips Phase A, the LLM has